atcomputing/guacamole-trigger/README.md

 This plugin also can track if a user is using Guacamole, and can close connection if the user has not moved it's mouse ore used its keyboard for `disconnect-time`
 So the stop command is, run even when the user has Guacamole open in the background for a long time.

-there are some limitation:
+There are some limitation with automatic stop:

 * This plugin only know about Guacamole connections.
 So it might stop machines your are still using via another method.
 * This plugin only stop machines when connection count reaches 0. not that are already 0.
 So it wont stop machines that have not been connected to Guacamole
+* Connection count is stored in memory.
-* if you restart Guacamole it will lose track of which host are still running
+  - If you restart Guacamole it will lose track of which host are still running.
+  - You cant run guacamole trigger in HA setup, were multiple guacamole instance connect to the same machines.
-* This plugin will distinguish host by there hostname field in de connection config. if you refer to the same host with multiple names in de connection config. then t Guacamole can't track the connection count correctly
+* This plugin will distinguish host by there hostname field in de connection config.
+If you refer to the same host with multiple names in de connection config. then Guacamole can't track the connection count correctly

+If this is a problem.
+You can only use automatic start.
+And Configure the host's them self's to automatically shutdown if no one is logged in for a while.

 ## Installation
 Download pluging from [release](https://github.com/atcomputing/guacamole-trigger/releases/latest)